Do I need New Zealand qualifications for Green List roles?

 Common examples include:

-For many IT, construction, and business roles on the Green List, you do not necessarily need a New Zealand qualification.
+For many IT, construction, and business roles on the Green List, you do not necessarily need a New Zealand qualification, and there are dedicated listings of New Zealand immigration jobs with visa pathways across these sectors.

 However, you may need: